Green-Software-Foundation/state-of-green-software/src/pages/business-case.md

 Regulatory changes position sustainability as an important consideration.
 The [prevalence of software-focused legislation](https://datahub.itu.int/data/?e=&c=701&i=100090&s=12604) has experienced a 4X increase in the last decade, with 40% of countries having introduced some form of regulation by 2021.
-[Link to Insight 15].
+[Software legislation has quadrupled in the last decade](/insights/software-legislation-has-quadrupled-in-the-last-decade/).
 There are also formalized standards for green software emerging.
-[Link to Insight 16] Companies must measure and report their emissions, and ESG compliance demands accuracy in calculation.
+[Green software standards are proliferating rapidly](/insights/green-software-standards-are-proliferating-rapidly/).
+Companies must measure and report their emissions, and ESG compliance demands accuracy in calculation.
 [Investors](https://www.nytimes.com/2022/12/07/business/dealbook/blackrock-esg-activist-bluebell.html) increasingly care about this, and ESG compliance is a factor in [Blackrock’s assessment](https://www.blackrock.com/ch/individual/en/themes/sustainable-investing) of companies to invest in.
 With investors considering green software as a positive marker for investment, companies applying green software principles and measuring emissions across their applications could be better positioned for increased funding.

-While businesses might be wary of the ROI of investing in sustainability measures, a [2022 Morningstar repor](https://www.morningstar.com/articles/1075190/why-sustainable-strategies-outperformed-in-2021)t found that companies with the best ESG scores had returns of 33%, or 8% higher than the broader U.S. market.
+While businesses might be wary of the ROI of investing in sustainability measures, a [2022 Morningstar report](https://www.morningstar.com/articles/1075190/why-sustainable-strategies-outperformed-in-2021) found that companies with the best ESG scores had returns of 33%, or 8% higher than the broader U.S. market.
 There is a clear ROI on sustainability measures.
 [A Gartner study](https://www.gartner.com/smarterwithgartner/the-esg-imperative-7-factors-for-finance-leaders-to-consider) found that 85% of investors considered ESG factors in their investments in 2020.
-[Link to Insight 10].
+[63% of CEOs do not rate sustainability as a top priority](/insights/63-percent-of-ceo-do-not-rate-sustainability-as-a-top-priority/).